Department of Tumbes: Education

 The literacy rate in the region is 90.4%.

 Secondary education has been completed by 31.8% of the population and 4.5% also have graduated from non-university higher education, while 2.3% have complete university studies.
 45.9% only have attended primary education and 5.9% have not had any education.

 Political division

 The region is divided into three provinces (provincias, singular: provincia), which are composed of twelve districts (distritos, singular: distrito).

-The provinces, with their capitals in parenthesis, are:
+The provinces, with their capitals in parentheses, are: